Ffffffffire/SOLT-GNN/README.md

 We train our model using NVIDIA GeForce RTX 1080 GPU with CUDA 11.0.

-please firstly run subgraph_sample.py to complete the subgraph sampling process before run the main.py:
+please firstly run subgraph_sample.py to complete the subgraph sampling process before running the main.py:

 - python subgraph_sample.py